 The strtoimax function has variants named strtoimax32 and strtoimax64 for use with 32-bit and 64-bit pointer sizes, respectively.
 The strtoumax function has variants named strtoumax32 and strtoumax64 for use with 32-bit and 64-bit pointer sizes, respectively.
-See the VSI C Run-Time Library Reference Manual for OpenVMS Systems [https://vmssoftware.com/docs/VSI_CRTL_REF.pdf] for more information on using pointer-size-specific functions.
+See the VSI C Run-Time Library Reference Manual for OpenVMS Systems [https://docs.vmssoftware.com/vsi-c-run-time-library-reference-manual-for-openvms-systems/#THE_64_BIT_SEC] for more information on using pointer-size-specific functions.

-The strtoimax and strtoumax functions converts strings of ASCII characters pointed to by nptr to the appropriate signed and unsigned numeric values. strtoimax is a synonym for strtoll, strtoumax is a synonym for strtoull.
-The functions recognizes strings in various formats, depending on the value of the base.
+The strtoimax and strtoumax functions convert strings of ASCII characters pointed to by nptr to the appropriate signed and unsigned numeric values.
+The strtoimax function is a synonym for strtoll, and the strtoumax function is a synonym for strtoull.
+These functions recognize strings in various formats, depending on the value of the base.
 Any leading white-space characters (as defined by isspace in <ctype.h>) in the given string are ignored.
 The function recognizes an optional plus or minus sign, then a sequence of digits or letters that may represent an integer constant according to the value of the base.
 The first unrecognized character ends the conversion and is pointed to by endptr.